Market-Connections Professional Resume Writing Services

 • Would you please tell me about what it takes to succeed in this position?

-• Would you describe for me the action of a person who previously performed well in this position?
+• Would you please describe to me the actions of a person who previously performed well in this position?

 • What are the most important traits you look for in a new hire?